 When you have double coverage, one plan normally pays its benefits in full as the primary payor and the other plan pays a reduced benefit as the secondary payor.
 We, like other insurers, determine which coverage is primary according to the National Association of Insurance Commissioners' (NAIC) guidelines.
-For more information on NAIC rules regarding the coordinating of benefits, visit the NAIC website at http://www.NAIC.org.
+For more information on NAIC rules regarding the coordinating of benefits, visit our website at www.aetnafeds.com/resources.php.
 When we are the primary payor, we will pay the benefits described in this brochure.

 When we are the secondary payor, the primary Plan will pay for the expenses first, up to its plan limit.
 If the expense is covered in full by the primary plan, we will not pay anything.
 If the expense is not covered in full by the primary plan, we determine our allowance.
 If the primary Plan uses a preferred provider arrangement, we use the highest negotiated fee between the primary Plan and our Plan.
 If the primary plan does not use a preferred provider arrangement, we use the Aetna negotiated fee.
+If the primary plan uses a preferred provider arrangement and Aetnadoes not, the allowable amount is the primary plan's negotiated rate.
 For example, we generally only make up the difference between the primary payor's benefit payment and 100% of our Plan allowance, subject to your applicable deductible, if any, and coinsurance or copayment amounts.